 Without the numbers being naturally very good, no quantity of

 will make a lemon taste sweet.
 But if the numbers are really good,

 I find that capacitor brands used in tube amps make little

-in speaker crossovers, and my tip today is that you
+in speaker crossovers, and my tip today is that you should only

-use any bi-polar electrolytics.
+to never use any bi-polar electrolytics.
 Most makers don't do this

 poly caps.
 I only use polypropylene coupling caps in amps, and I

 Back to index